calblueprint/dccentralkitchen/docs/README.md

 Concretely, that means we built two separate applications - one is the customer-facing mobile application, and the other is a companion Clerk application for tablets.

-::: tip HOW IT WORKS
+::: tip How Healthy Rewards works
 The reward process works in three steps: shop, earn, and save.
 Customers start by going to a participating store and buying Healthy Corners’ fresh fruits and vegetables.

 For each dollar they spend on these products, they earn 100 points.
 Once a customer reaches 500 points, they unlock a \$5 reward, which they can redeem on more healthy products.